Money in the Bank (2010)

 The 2010 Money in the Bank was the inaugural Money in the Bank professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on July 18, 2010, at the Sprint Center in Kansas City, Missouri.
+The event took place on Sunday, July 18, 2010, at the Sprint Center in Kansas City, Missouri.
 The event included two Money in the Bank ladder matches, one for each brand.
 The eponymous ladder match was previously held at WrestleMania from 2005 to 2010.
-Following WrestleMania XXVI in March, the match concept was spun off into its own PPV event.
+Following WrestleMania XXVI in March, the match concept was spun off into its own PPV event, replacing Night of Champions, which had moved to September replacing Breaking Point.
 The event received 169,000 pay-per-view buys.

 Eight matches were contested at the event, including the two Money in the Bank ladder matches.
-The Miz won Raw's ladder match to earn a WWE Championship match at a time of his choosing within the next year, while in the opening bout, Kane won SmackDown's ladder match for the same opportunity for the World Heavyweight Championship.
+The Miz won Raw's ladder match to earn a WWE Championship match at a time of his choosing within the next year, while in the opening bout, Kane won SmackDown's ladder match for the same opportunity for the World Championship.
 In the main event, Sheamus retained the WWE Championship against John Cena in a Steel Cage match, following an interference from The Nexus.
 The undercard featured The Hart Dynasty (David Hart Smith and Tyson Kidd) retaining the Unified WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso) and Layla retaining the WWE Women's Championship against Kelly Kelly.
-Also on the card, Rey Mysterio defeated Jack Swagger to retain the World Heavyweight Championship, only to lose it minutes later to Kane, who cashed in the Money in the Bank contract he won earlier in the event to defeat Mysterio for the title.
+Also on the card, Rey Mysterio defeated Jack Swagger to retain the World Championship, only to lose it minutes later to Kane, who cashed in the Money in the Bank contract he won earlier in the event to defeat Mysterio for the title.

 Production

 Background

 In 2005, World Wrestling Entertainment (WWE) established the Money in the Bank ladder match as an annual match at their marquee event, WrestleMania, debuting at WrestleMania 21.
 The match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 Following WrestleMania XXVI in March 2010, WWE established a separate Money in the Bank event as a gimmick pay-per-view (PPV); the match subsequently ceased being held at WrestleMania.
 The inaugural event was held on July 18, 2010, at the Sprint Center in Kansas City, Missouri.
+Tickets went on sale on May 22.
 Unlike WrestleMania, the Money in the Bank event included two ladder matches.
 One was exclusive to wrestlers from the Raw brand while the other was exclusive to those from SmackDown.
 Raw's match granted a contract for a WWE Championship match while SmackDown's granted a World Heavyweight Championship match contract.